 Once a loan has been properly issued by NYCERS, it may not be canceled.
 The member's MCAF remains intact and continues to accrue interest on the full balance.
 The amount borrowed is from retirement system funds, not the member's MCAF.

-SR: RSSL §613-b subdivision b
+LR: Chapter 920 of the Laws of 1990 SR: RSSL §613-b subdivision b

 APPLYING AND GETTING THE MONEY

 There are three ways to apply for a loan: online, by mail, or in person.